-Robert Gavigan’s practice focuses on domestic and international mergers and acquisitions, supply and distribution arrangements, secured and unsecured loan financings, venture capital investments, private placements, complex commercial joint ventures and alliances, and general corporate counseling.
+Robert J. Gavigan’s practice focuses on domestic and international mergers and acquisitions, supply and distribution arrangements, secured and unsecured loan financings, venture capital investments, private placements, complex commercial joint ventures and alliances, and general corporate counseling.
 He has substantial experience representing companies in the natural resources, life science, healthcare, and consumer products industries.
 Bob is recognized as one of New York’s Super Lawyers for mergers and acquisitions.

 Prior to joining the firm, Bob practiced with Patterson, Belknap, Webb & Tyler LLP, where he focused on corporate law and corporate finance.
 He is a graduate of Georgetown University Law Center, where he was an Article Editor of the Georgetown International Environmental Law Review.
 Prior to law school, Bob spent more than a decade working in the oil and gas business in the Middle East, North Africa, the Asia-Pacific region, and South America in various petroleum engineering and management positions.

-Robert Gavigan’s practice focuses on domestic and international mergers and acquisitions, supply and distribution arrangements, secured and unsecured loan financings, venture capital investments, private…
+Robert J. Gavigan’s practice focuses on domestic and international mergers and acquisitions, supply and distribution arrangements, secured and unsecured loan financings, venture capital investments,…

 Georgetown University Law Center (J.D.
 1997); University of Tulsa (B.S., Petroleum Engineering, 1983); Georgetown University (A.B.
 1980)